HPUhushicheng/openvpn-install-script/README.md

 openvpn-innstall  script on ubuntu/centos/...

 ### no vpn

-`git clone https://github.com/HPUhushicheng/openvpn-install.sh && bash openvpn-install.sh`
+`git clone https://gitclone.com/github.com/HPUhushicheng/openvpn-install.sh.git && cd openvpn-install.sh && bash openvpn-install.sh`

 If you are experiencing permission issues, you can first add executable permissions to the script file and then run it: